seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/README.md

 The deployment of this website relies heavily on the relationship between Jekyll and Github Pages, which can be read about here: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll.
 There is no need to install Ruby or Jekyll on your local machine and we could derive the benefits of jekyll simply by using hosting our site through Github Pages.
 A good understanding of how Jekyll works and generates static pages and posts from markdown files using the Liquid templating language would help with modifying the theme and improving the site.

-The theme that was chosen to be used for our website was the [Just The Docs theme](https://github.com/just-the-docs/just-the-docs).
+The theme that was chosen to be used for our website was the Just The Docs theme (https://github.com/just-the-docs/just-the-docs).
 It is very simple and it allows for searching to quickly find what you are looking for in the website.
-You should go through the [Just The Docs documentations](https://just-the-docs.github.io/just-the-docs/) to understand how the pages for the webpage are to be structured, how to customize features and also how to use some of the UI components that comes with the theme.
+You should go through the Just The Docs documentations https://just-the-docs.github.io/just-the-docs/) to understand how the pages for the webpage are to be structured, how to customize features and also how to use some of the UI components that comes with the theme.

 ### Overriding the Just The Docs Theme